Hypergeometric Functions over Finite Fields: Translation of Some Classical Results

 As a consequence of the second part of Theorem \ref{thm:FF-Dihedral}, we have the following corollary. \begin{Corollary} Let $A,B \in \widehat {\F_q^\times}$ such that $A,B, AB, A\ol B$ have orders larger than 2.
 Then,

-\end{Corollary} Geometrically, this means the tensor product of two 2-dimensional representations for a Dihedral group is isomorphic to the direct sum of the other two.
-In other words, it describes a fusion rule for 2-dimensional representations of Dihedral groups.
+\end{Corollary} {Geometrically, this means the tensor product of two 2-dimensional representations of a dihedral group corresponding to the left side above is isomorphic to the direct sum of the two 2-dimensional representations corresponding to the terms on the right side of the above identities.} In other words, it describes a fusion rule for 2-dimensional representations of Dihedral groups.

 \begin{proof} Note that $\(\frac{1+\sqrt{1-z}}2\)\( \frac{1-\sqrt{1-z}}2 \)=\frac{z}4$ and

 For any element $z\neq 1 \in \F_q$, we have